tarun360/Parallel_RDA/README.md

-# Parallelising Red deer algorithm (RDA) meta-heuristic algorithm using MPI
+# Parallelising Red deer algorithm (RDA) for solving Travelling Salesman Problem (TSP)

+#### In this project, I have used MPI for parallelising Red deer algorithm (RDA) for solving Travelling salesman problem (TSP).
+RDA is a meta-heuristic algorithm inspired by the unique mating process of scottish red deers.

 References: